Grass Eggar

 The nominate subspecies trifolii doesn't occur in Kent, but the subspecies flava (known as the Pale Grass Eggar), is found at Dungeness, and nowhere else in the UK.
 The map below shows sporadic dots at other locations in Kent, but this species is only confirmed as breeding at Dungeness.
 Grass Eggar is a distinctive moth, large with brown wings and obvious white spots in the middle of the forewings.
 Pale Grass Eggar is much paler and therefore, despite its smaller size, could be mistaken at a glance for Oak Eggar.
 However, Grass Eggar and Pale Grass Eggar both have two crosslines whereas Oak Eggar has only one.

-The map below shows the distribution of records of Grass Eggar (Lasiocampa trifolii) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Grass Eggar (Lasiocampa trifolii) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Grass Eggar (Lasiocampa trifolii) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Grass Eggar (Lasiocampa trifolii) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Grass Eggar (Lasiocampa trifolii) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Grass Eggar (Lasiocampa trifolii) can be seen on the external pages listed below:
+For more information and images of Grass Eggar (Lasiocampa trifolii), please take can be seen on the external pages listed below: